Dasha from Sevastopol

-The Emperor Nicholas I (died 1855) awarded her the Order of St. Vladimir with a gold medal "For diligence".
-She was the only lower-class Russian woman to receive this award.
+The Emperor Nicholas I (died 1855) awarded her the Order of St. Vladimir with a gold medal "for diligence".
+She was the only non-noble Russian woman to receive this award.
 She was also given a reward of 1500 silver rubles.

 She married Private Maksim Khvorostov in 1855.
 The couple ran an inn in a village, then moved to Nikolaev, but Dasha eventually returned to Sevastopol where she ran a tavern and worked in a hospital.
 When she retired, she was presented with an icon of Christ bought with donations from her patients.
 She died in Shelanga, near her home village, in 1892.

 Asteroid 3321 is named in her memory (3321 Dasha 1975 TZ2 Darya Lavrentyevna Mikhailova).